Fassbrause

 Another non-alcoholic variant has been produced in the United States since the 1960s under the name "Apple Beer".

 As the term Fassbrause is not protected, completely altered variants with no direct link to the original Berlin recipe have been created and marketed starting in the 2010s.

 Cologne brewery Gaffel Becker & Co was the first to start with Gaffel Fassbrause in April 2010, and many big breweries followed.

-Since then, the term Fassbrause has been perceived ambiguous in different ways in Western and Eastern Germany, because many people in Western Germany were not aware of the original specialty from Berlin.
+Since then, the term Fassbrause has been perceived ambiguously in Western and Eastern Germany, because many people in Western Germany were not aware of the original specialty from Berlin.

 History

-The chemist Ludwig Scholvien invented Fassbrause in 1908 in Berlin for his son, in order to offer a non-alcoholic beer substitute of similar color and taste.
+The chemist Ludwig Scholvien invented Fassbrause in 1908 in Berlin for his son, in order to offer a non-alcoholic beer substitute of similar colour and taste.
 Scholvien's original recipe included a natural concentrate of apple and licorice, intended to approximate the beer taste, along with the main ingredients of water and malt.
 A drink based on Scholvien's recipe, known as Apple Beer, was introduced in the US in the 1960s.
 Wild GmbH & Co.
 KG began producing the Fassbrause concentrate in Spandau after acquiring a factory in 1985.
 It later sold the production to Dr. August Oetker KG.
 Today the drink is available on tap throughout Berlin as a specialty drink.
 It is also occasionally served mixed with beer; this mixture is known in Berlin and Brandenburg as Gespritztes.

 The brand Rixdorfer, which produces its Fassbrause with water sourced from Bad Liebenwerda, produces a significant amount of the total market share for the drink.
 It distributes the drink in 0.33-liter bottles for the Berliner Kindl Brauerei.
 Another popular brand is the Berliner Fassbrause, distributed by Spreequell.
 Since August 2012 a caffeinated Fassbrause drink has also been distributed under the name Kreuzbär.